mockturtl/lmde-faq/Images.md

 #### Setup

-F-Spot is available from the debian repositories.
+F-Spot is available in the debian repositories.

 `apt install f-spot`